ptwiddle/MAS439-Commutative-Algebra/_lecturenotes/lecture2.md

 Definition
 ----------

-The abstract definition of the
+The abstract definition of a ring is usually attributed to Emmy Noether.

 > A **ring** $$(R,+,*)$$ is a set $$R$$ together with two binary operations $$+$$ and $$*$$ satisfying the following axioms:
 >